 "Repurposing cardboard packaging is not an idea that electronics companies have generally applied to their products," said Samsung.
-"The high interest in the Eco-Packaging and the competition with Dezeen validates this unexpected idea to help improve the environment."
+"The high interest in the Eco-Package concept and the competition with Dezeen validates this unexpected idea to help improve the environment."

 The competition challenges entrants to create innovative designs for the home that can be made by repurposing cardboard, with total prize money of $20,000.

 Contestants are free to design any kind of functional object for the home that can be made by reusing cardboard packaging.

 The design must be something that anyone could build for themselves at home.
 It must be practical to assemble with everyday household tools and not require any specialist skills or equipment.

 Entrants should also consider who their product is designed for and how it will fit in with and enhance their lifestyle.

 Entrants must submit a short description of their concept explaining what lifestyle the object has been designed for and how it is assembled.
 In addition, they should submit up to ten images showcasing their design.